skvg/myProjects/README.md

 ````
 - first of all change the main div class.
 You can put class name as 'website' for a website project, 'ml' for a machine learning project and 'project' for the rest of all projects.
 - after that, you can replace all the text according to your project details.
+- And when you use img div, then remember to edit index.css to set your img in project box according to your choice.
+For now, img class is not styled in the index.css file.